Cyb3r-Jak3/html5validator-docker/README.md

 ## Tags

-There are currently three tags for this image: source, pypi, and experimental.
+There are currently three tags for this image: `source`, `pypi`, and `experimental`.
 The source tag involves building html5validator from source, the PyPI installs the packaged version, and the experimental branch builds from my fork of html5validator.
 The PyPi tag is more stable than the source branch, thus it is the latest tag.
-There has not been a PyPi release recently so certain feature might be missing from the pypi tag.
+There has not been a PyPi release recently so certain features might be missing from the pypi tag.